Litter box: Biodegradable litter

+Guar gum was the principal clumping agent used in biodegradable cat litter as of 2013, with a clumping rate of 69.8%, while xanthan gum (73.9%) and plantago gum (57.5%) were identified in one study as potential alternatives.
+It is also added to bentonite litter to increase its clumping capacity.
+In 2020, it was still being used in tests of new wood-based biodegradable litter formulations.

 Silica gel litter

 Silica gel litter, often referred to as "crystal litter", is a porous granular form of silicon dioxide, has the highest absorbency of any litter, and has excellent moisture control and complete odor elimination for an extended period of time compared to other litters.
+It is typically prepared through a sol-gel process, which involves the hydrolysis and condensation of silica precursors such as tetraethylorthosilicate (TEOS) or sodium silicate (Na2SiO3).
+The porous structure of silica gel enables it to trap moisture within its network of interconnected pores, effectively locking away urine and preventing it from spreading or leaking.
+Moreover, many silica gel litter formulations incorporate activated carbon or other odor-neutralizing compounds, which further enhance the litter's ability to control unpleasant smells.
+In addition to its physical structure, the chemical composition of silica gel also contributes to its performance as a cat litter.
+The surface of silica gel is covered with silanol (Si-OH) and siloxane (Si-O-Si) functional groups.
+These groups interact with water molecules through hydrogen bonding and dipole-dipole interactions, enabling the material to absorb and retain moisture effectively.

 Some owners praise its absorbency because 4–5 lb can absorb liquid and odor for up to 30 days for one healthy normal weight cat.
 It is important to lightly stir the crystals daily while scooping the solid waste, otherwise urine can pool in the box.
 When crystal litter is saturated, at the end of 30 days or so, it begins to smell and is visibly saturated (the white crystals have turned slightly yellow).
 In comparison, over the same time period it may take 20–30 lb or more of clay or clumping litter, because it is necessary to replenish the litter that is removed when the clumped urine is scooped out.
 No replenishing is necessary with silica gel (crystal) litter.

 Types

 Open litter pans

 An open litter pan is generally the most basic and least expensive design.
 They are commonly constructed out of plastic, however some disposable models exist, in the shape of a rectangular tray with outwardly sloped sides 10 to 15 cm high.
 Open litter pans allow for maximum ventilation which may increase cat comfort.
-However, they do show the waste most visibly and trap no odors which may encourage owners to scoop the box more frequently.
+They show the waste most visibly which cat experts like Jackson Galaxy point out helps cat carers monitor current health status.

 Litter pans with low walls are not ideal for containing litter when a pet scratches or digs.
-Also, some animals who eliminate standing up may be able to urinate or defecate over the walls.
+Some animals may urinate or defecate over the walls.
 Some designs include a detachable rim to help catch litter when the animal kicks to bury their waste.